scozic/jxapi-core/doc/manual/UsingTheWrapper.md

 ## Observability

 You may subscribe observers to monitor wrapper instance using `Exchange.subscribeObserver(ExchangeApiObserver)`.
-Events are fired for HTTP requests completion, or websocket disconnect/reconnect events.
+Events are fired for HTTP requests submission/completion, or websocket disconnect/reconnect, stream subscription, message reception events.

 This can be used for instance to update real time application metrics for higher level monitoring.

-When API exposes websocket endpoints, such monitoring should be used to handle websocket errors.
+When API exposes websocket endpoints, websocket service handles error and retries lost connections, but should be monitored for unusual failure rate.

 ## Disposability